MaimonLab/SiffPy/README.md

 supported by the `rust-numpy` tools, and manually bridging the `Rust` library to `Python` would be a nightmare.

+- I am beginning to think this package "does too much" again and think it should be broken up into multiple packages.
+Maybe one with just `siffmath` and one for the pure file IO operations?
+But all the `FLIM` stuff is pretty useful!

 ### TODOS:
 -   More sophisticated single `FLIMParams` object, rather than the complex class hierarchy for distinguishing number of laser pulses, number of fluorophores,